mshilts1/biostoreCapacity/README.md

 institutional resource BioStore II freezer will be full and unable to store any additional ECHO biospecimens.

-To estimate this, the data in the model include:
+To estimate this, the data in the model should include:

-\* Historical data of the rate of filling from ECHO.
+- Historical data of the rate of freezer filling from ECHO.
-\* Future biospecimen kit builds.
+- Future biospecimen kit builds.
-\* Expected enrollment numbers from ??????
+- Expected enrollment numbers from ??????
 (I DO NOT HAVE THIS YET).

 ## Installation